entixl/mounty-hall-problem/README.md

- a way to visualize the mounty hall problem , thought i will add some edge cases make this intresting and all but i got bored real quick
+A way to visualize the mounty hall problem , i may or may not add some edge cases and make this intresting.